-1) If sufficient daily mean flow data from USGS or OWRD gaging stations were available for a given waterbody, 7Q10 estimates were calculated using these data.
-Available flow data were retrieved for up to a 30-year period (typically October 1, 1992 to September 30, 2022).
+If sufficient daily mean flow data from USGS or OWRD gaging stations were available for a given waterbody, 7Q10 estimates were calculated using these data.
+Available flow data were retrieved for up to a 30-year period (typically October 1, 1992 to September 3130, 2022).
 DEQ relied on quality control protocols implemented by USGS and OWRD.

 Only data with a result status of "Approved" (USGS) or "Published" (OWRD) were included in 7Q10 calculations.
 7Q10s were calculated by the method of EPA's DFLOW program (Rossman, 1990), which computes extreme design flows using the log-Pearson Type III probability distribution.
 A minimum of 10 years of flow data were used with some exceptions.
-For some ungaged reaches, it was possible to estimate the daily mean flow using nearby gages located upstream, downstream, or on tributaries.
-The daily mean flows from the gaged locations as appropriate.
+For ungaged locations, if there were sufficient gage data from confluent streams, 7Q10s were estimated from (a) the sum of daily mean flows (for upstream gages), or (b) the difference of mean daily flows (for downstream gages), prior to application of the DFLOW procedure.
+The 7Q10s calculated based on gage data are reported to the nearest tenth of a cubic foot per second (cfs) for values less than 10 cfs and to whole numbers for values greater than or equal to 10 cfsFor some ungaged reaches, it was possible to estimate the daily mean flow using nearby gages located upstream, downstream, or on tributaries.
+The daily mean flows at the ungaged reach were estimated by summing or subtracting the daily mean flows from the gaged locations as appropriate.
 For example, the daily mean flow on a mainstem river downstream of a major tributary is not gaged but can be estimated by summing the daily mean flow from a gage on the tributary and a gage on the mainstem river upstream of the major tributary.
-Flow records needed to be available from all gages on the same day, otherwise the flow rate on that day was recorded as missing.
+Flow records needed to be available from all gages on the same day. otherwise the flow rate on that day was recorded as missing.
 Daily mean flows for the ungaged reach were calculated first, prior to the 7Q10 calculation using DFLOW.

 - 2) If insufficient daily mean flow data from USGS and OWRD stream flow gaging stations were available, the web-based tool StreamStats (USGS, 2019) was used to estimate 7Q10s.
 The 7Q10s are reported with the same level of significant figures as the values calculated using the gage method, except for values equal to or greater than 1000 cfs, which are reported to three significant figures.
-Details of StreamStats are described below. - 3) 7Q10s calculated and reported elsewhere (e.g., consultant studies, water quality permits, TMDLs) may have been used.
+Details of StreamStats are described below. - 7Q10s calculated and reported elsewhere (e.g., consultant studies, water quality permits, TMDLs) may have been used.
 In such cases, DEQ relied on the source's data quality and reported the values as they were provided. - 4) For tidally influenced streams, DEQ reviewed each situation and made 7Q10 estimates based on the best available data from the relevant gaging stations.
 Methods are described for each case. - 5) 7Q10s immediately downstream of the USACE' projects at Cougar Dam, Detroit Dam, Green Peter Dam, Hills Creek Dam, and Lookout Point Dam were calculated based on a seasonal period corresponding to TMDL allocation period due to some low flows occurring outside the allocation period (Table 6-3).
 At Detroit Dam there were multiple days with missing flow records.
 Linear interpolation was used to estimate flow for the missing days.